Tesla Now Sells Tequila And It Comes In A $250 Thunderbolt-Shaped Bottle

 Tesla Inc (NASDAQ: TSLA) has added Tequila as a merchandise offering on its online store.
 The electric vehicle maker is taking orders for company-branded Tequila in select states in the United States.

-What Happened: The Tesla version of distilled ardent spirits comes in a thunderbolt-shaped 750 ml bottle.
+What Happened: The Tesla version of distilled ardent spirits in a thunderbolt shaped 750 ml bottle.

 At $250 per bottle, it is certainly not a cheap indulgence, and each customer is limited to just two bottles of the tequila, which, the automaker claims, has a “dry fruit and light vanilla nose with a balanced cinnamon pepper finish.”